mia-jinns/jinns/README.md

 **jinns** specific points:

-- **Jinns uses JAX** - It isdirected to JAX users: forward and backward autodiff, vmapping, jitting and more!
+- **Jinns uses JAX** - It is directed to JAX users: forward and backward autodiff, vmapping, jitting and more!
 No reinventing the wheel: it relies on the JAX ecosystem whenever possible, such as [equinox](https://github.com/patrick-kidger/equinox/) for neural networks or [optax](https://optax.readthedocs.io/) for optimization.

 - **Jinns is highly modular** - It gives users maximum control for defining their problems, and extending the package.
 The maths and computations are visible and not hidden behind layers of code!